 - Threat Vulnerability and Risk Assessment (see Requirement for data centre auditing for the Finance, Banking and Insurance industries)

 - Thermal Imaging (see Troubleshooting with Data Centre Thermal Imaging)

 - Radio and Electro-Magnetic Frequency Interference (EMI) (see The Benefits of an Electromagnetic Survey)

 - Site Selection – to assess the suitability of a location or building for a new data centre project

 From experience of auditing many hundreds of data centres we have found no two customers have exactly the same requirement and most audits are a combination of the requirements discussed here.

 If you would like to know more about data centre auditing then please take a look at our DCAF Data Centre Auditor – Facilities Course.

-DCAF Certified Data Centre Auditor Facilities Online Course Subscription$790.00 / year Price includes Exam and Certification Sign Up Now
+DCAF Certified Data Centre Auditor Facilities Online Course Subscription (14 hrs)$790.00 Price includes 1 year access, Exam and 3 year Certification Sign Up Now